← All Tools

 Want to actually stick to a budget?

 The 50/30/20 rule gives you targets.
-Breezy Budget gives you a system to hit them - envelopes, balances, confidence.
+Breezy Budget gives you a system to hit them — categories, balances, confidence.